-2.1 Elliptic Curve Cryptography
+2.1.
+Elliptic Curve Cryptography

-In the ECC cryptography system [6], the elliptic curve equation is defined as $E_p(a,b): y^2 = x^3 + ax + b \pmod{p}$ over $F_p$ , where $b \in F_p$ , p > 3 and $4a^3 + 27b^2 \neq 0 \pmod{p}$ .
-In general, the security of ECC depends on the following difficult problems.
+In the ECC cryptography system [6], the elliptic curve equation is defined as $E_p(a, b)$: $y^2 = x^3 + ax + b \pmod{p}$ over F_p , where $b \in F_p$, p > 3 and $4a^3 + 27b^2 \pmod{p}$ is not equal to 0.
+In general, the security of ECC depends on the following difficult problems [22-26].

-Definition 1 For two different points P and Q over $E_p(a, b)$ , the elliptic curve discrete logarithm problem (ECDLP) [5] is to find an integer $s \in F_p$ such that Q = sP.

-Definition 2 Given three points P, sP and tP over $E_p(a, b)$ for $s, t \in F_p$ , the CDH problem [16] is to find the point (st)P over $E_p(a, b)$ without knowing s and t [1].

-Definition 3 G is a generator of $G_1$ and $G_2$ is the subgroup of $F{p^2}$ containing all elements of order q.
-A modified Weil pairing is a map $\hat{e} : G_1 \times G_1 \to G_2$ .
+- Definition 1 For two different points P and Q over E_p (a, b), the elliptic curve discrete logarithm problem (ECDLP) [5] is to find an integer s ∈ F_p such that Q = sP. - Definition 2 Given three points P, sP and tP over E_p (a, b) for s, t ∈ F_p, the CDH problem [16] is to find the point (st)P over E_p(a, b) without knowing s and t [1]. - Definition 3 G is a generator of G_1 and G_2 is the subgroup of F_p2 containing all elements of order q.
+A modified Weil pairing is a map e: $G_1 G_1 = G_2$.
 The properties of the map have been shown in [15].

-2.2 Secret sharing
+2.2.
+Secret sharing

 The secret sharing (SS) scheme was proposed by Shamir in 1979 [12] which has been considered as one important tool in information security.

 In this paper, we use the SS scheme to accomplish group device authentication.
 In this subsection, we give an overall review of SS scheme.
 Note that n users, a server and two algorithms are included.
-In the generation algorithm, server S selects a random polynomial function $f(x) = a_0 + a_1x + a_2x^2 + \ldots + a{t-1}x^{t-1}$ and sets s = f(0).
-Then, users send their public messages $x_i$ to S. After getting users' public messages, S computes $f(x_i)$ and returns it to users via a secure channel.
+In the generation algorithm, server S selects a random polynomial function $f(x) = a_0 + a_1x + a_2x^2 + ... + a{t-1}x^{t-1}$ and sets s = f(0).
+Then, users send their public messages xi to S. After getting users' public messages, S computes $f(x_i)$ and returns it to users via a secure channel.
 In the reconstruction algorithm, each user broadcasts $f(x_i)$ to other users in the system.
 Each user attempts to recover s by Lagrange interpolating formula.
 If the recovered value is equal to s, participating devices are certified; otherwise, authentication failed.
-Security requirements of the SS scheme are as follows: 1) Anyone can reconstruct s with t or more than t shares.
-2) No one can get anything about s with fewer than t shares.
+Security requirements of the SS scheme are as follows:

+- Anyone can reconstruct s with t or more than t shares. - No one can get anything about s with fewer than t shares.

-3 Group Devices Authentication Scheme
+3. Group Devices Authentication Scheme

-In this section, group devices authentication scheme in IoT is introduced in detail, which is available for multiple lightweight smart devices.
+In this section, group devices authentication scheme in IoT is introduced in detail, which is available for multiple lightweight smart devices [30].
 Note that smart devices in one group are controlled by a PDA.
 In our assumption, smart devices in a smart home system have no need to transfer data packages to the credible service provider (CSP).
 The PDA plays the role of collecting data from devices and uploading to the CSP.
 Similar to heterogeneous wireless sensor networks (HWSNs), the data upload operation is completed by cluster head nodes [17].
 Smart devices communicate with the CSP according to their identities and communicate with the PDA according to their public keys.
 The CSP gathers secret information from devices and generates the proof by secret sharing scheme.
 The notations used in our scheme are described in Table 1.